-6. How is the Programme Taught?
+6. How is the programme taught?

 Learning and teaching methods used on the programme vary according to the subject matter and level of the module.
-They include the following:
+They include but are not limited to the following:

 - Lectures accompanied by suggested reading for independent study, intended to provide a core framework of subject knowledge on which a systematic understanding of major principles can be built.
-Some lecture classes may feature activities such as mock auctions, quizzes that involve voting, or other interactive activities. - Tutor-led seminars where students contribute to or lead a discussion on key topics or make a presentation on a specific point so as to develop critical thinking and permit the reflective individual expression of that core understanding. - Problem-based tutorials (often based on scenarios rooted in the real world) in which students are expected to offer answers or solutions to previously provided problems but which also offer opportunity for students to direct specific questions to tutors and develop better understanding of the issues in question.
-These tutorials enable students to acquire and refine key accounting skills.

-- Practical, computer laboratory based classes where students acquire the hands-on skills associated with describing, analysing and interpreting business data. - Directed independent study where students are referred to specific materials or asked to research and find information independently, which may extend to undertaking an independent research project under the supervision of an experienced tutor. - Students may undertake Web-based self-study exercises using the resources of both Keele and JUAS.
+Some lecture classes may feature activities such as questions, quizzes that involve voting, or other interactive activities. - Tutor-led seminars where students contribute to or lead a discussion on key topics or make a presentation on a specific point so as to develop critical thinking and permit the reflective individual expression of that core understanding. - Problem-based tutorials (often based on scenarios rooted in the real world) in which students are expected to offer answers or solutions to previously provided problems but which also offer opportunity for students to direct specific questions to tutors and develop better understanding of the issues in question.
+These tutorials enable students to acquire and refine key accounting skills. - Practical, computer laboratory based classes where students acquire the hands-on skills associated with describing, analysing and interpreting business data. - Directed independent study where students are referred to specific materials or asked to research and find information independently, which may extend to undertaking an independent research project under the supervision of an experienced tutor. - Students may undertake Web-based self-study exercises using the resources of both Keele and JUAS.

-Apart from these formal activities, students are also provided with regular opportunities to talk through particular areas of difficulty, and any special learning needs they may have, with their academic tutor or module lecturers on a one-to-one basis.
-These learning and teaching methods enable students to achieve the learning outcomes of the programme in a variety of ways.
-For example:
+Students are also provided with opportunities to talk through any particular areas of difficulty, and any special learning needs they may have, with their academic mentors or module lecturers on a one-to-one basis.